Boss got you down? Visit "Working In These Times," our new workers' rights blog.

 Missing the mark

-In 2003, a firestorm of media reports and investigations, prompted by an anonymous whistleblower at the Air Force Academy, exposed the prevalence of sexual assault in the armed forces and its training centers.
+Following a 2003 firestorm of media reports and investigations exposing the prevalence and tolerance of sexual assault in the armed forces and training academies, Congress called on the Department of Defense (DoD) to revamp its approach.
 That same year, the results of a study conducted by Dr. Anne Sadler of the Iowa City VA Medical Center found 30 percent of female veterans having suffered MST while on active duty.

-In response, Congress called on the Department of Defense to overhaul its approach to sexual assault within its ranks.
+In response, Congress called on the DoD to overhaul its approach to sexual assault within its ranks.
 The 2005 defense authorization bill mandated the creation of the Sexual Assault Prevention and Response Office (SAPRO), which, according to its website, has since served as “the single point of accountability and oversight for sexual assault policy.”

 However, according to many women, the reforms are missing the mark.